 All students are from impoverished families nearby and are usually first generation school goers in their families.
 No distinction is made based on religion, caste or creed.
 Economic conditions are the sole admission criteria.
 Girls constitute a little over 52%.

 GKV was started and is supported by Gita Krishnamurthy Trust, a charitable trust set up in the memory of lifelong educator, beloved mother and wife Gita Krishnamurthy who dedicated herself to helping under-privileged and handicapped children.
 She believed that all children deserve a high quality education regardless of their social or economic background.

-GKV is administered locally by Sri Jai Sankara Trust which also runs the Sri Jayendra Golden Jubilee School (or Jayendra school for short) – a sister school and located just a few minutes away from Gita Krishnamurthy Vidyalaya (GKV.)
+The school is locally administered by Sri Jai Sankara Trust which also runs the Sri Jayendra Golden Jubilee School (or Jayendra school for short) – a sister school located a short distance from Gita Krishnamurthy Vidyalaya (GKV.)

 Star witness in corruption trial

 His cross examination should have been brutal.
 Defense lawyers had called Jeffrey Walker everything from “an amoral creep” to a “despicable, rotten liar.”
 On the witness stand, he called their clients bullies and fellow rogue cops.

 But as the 46 year old disgraced narcotics investigator turned star government witness withstood intense questioning from the defense Wednesday, he responded with a surprisingly honest admission.

 “I was a thief and a liar before,” he said of his time on the Philadelphia Police Department’s Narcotics Field Unit.
 “I was a thief and a liar during.
 I was a thief and a liar after.”